stummjr/scrapy-fieldstats/README.md

 }
 FIELDSTATS_ENABLED = True
 ```
 That's all!
 Now run your job and have a look at the field stats.

+## Settings
+The settings below can be defined as any other Scrapy settings, as described on [Scrapy docs](https://doc.scrapy.org/en/latest/topics/settings.html#populating-the-settings).

+* `FIELDSTATS_ENABLED`: to enable/disable the extension.
+* `FIELDSTATS_COUNTS_ONLY`: when `True`, the extension will output absolute counts, instead of percentages.

 ## Contributing
 If you spot a bug, or want to propose a new feature please create an issue in this project's